 An incredible number of arcane graffiti on the wall and the low ceiling envelops anyone who enters there.

-Lacking paper or ink to tell their story, the prisoners engraved their sufferings in the rock using white plaster and sharp shards.
+The prisoners engraved their sufferings in the rock using white plaster and sharp shards.

 Pictures courtesy by Marco Santarelli